Lexington Vein Center

 The Advanced Skin & Vein Care Centers was founded by Dr. Ziad Sara in 2011.
-Dr. Sara has 4 Board Certifications/Board Diplomates and holds the distinction of being Certified by the American Board of Venous & Lymphatic Medicine, as well as being Certified by Cardiovascular Credential International as Registered Phlebology Sonographer (RPhS).
+Dr. Sara vein specialist lexington ky has 4 Board Certifications/Board Diplomats and holds the distinction of being Certified by the American Board of Venous & Lymphatic Medicine, as well as being Certified by Cardiovascular Credential International as Registered Phlebology Sonographer (RPhS).
 Dr. Sara personally performs all endovenous laser ablations, sclerotherapy treatments, & ambulatory phlebectomy treatments.
 He also personally interprets all ‘road map’ ultrasound tests that each new patient undergoes.
 Located in Lexington and Georgetown Kentucky our state of art Vein Care Centers provide the most advanced technology to treat all types of vein disorders.
 Please visit our Vein Care Center website www.lexingtonveincenter.com for more information.

 How are varicose and spider veins treated?